AN AE FILM

 A l e x a n d e r E t s e y a t s e

 Alexander Etseyatse is a first-generation Nigerian-American filmmaker from Brooklyn, NY.
 He’s an avid art enthusiast and enjoys watching stories unfold, on- and off-screen.
 While he enjoys good comedy, somehow, maybe even contrarily so, when it comes to writing, he tends to lean toward deeper, darker, thought-provoking material, such as character-driven psychological thrillers and crime dramas with gritty imagery and dark tones.
-He graduated from NYU’s Graduate Film program, Class of 2020, on a prestigious graduate scholarship and a Spike Lee Fellowship.
+He also deeply cares about Black Liberation, using art to liberate our minds is a consistent theme in his work.
+He graduated from NYU’s Graduate Film program, Class of 2020, on a prestigious graduate scholarship, and a Spike Lee Fellowship.

 © Copyright 2020 - An AE Film